Parallel-NetCDF/E3SM-IO/README.md

   Variable written order: same as variables are defined

   History output file                = f_case_h0_varn.nc
+  No. variables use no decomposition =  26
+  No. variables use decomposition D1 =   2
+  No. variables use decomposition D2 = 317
+  No. variables use decomposition D3 =  63
-  MAX heap memory allocated by PnetCDF internally is 35.07 MiB Total number of variables          = 408
+  Total number of variables          = 408
-  Total write amount                 = 2699.36 MiB = 2.64 GiB
-  Max number of requests             = 310464
+  MAX heap memory allocated by PnetCDF internally is 35.07 MiB Total write amount                 = 2699.36 MiB = 2.64 GiB Max number of requests             = 310464
   Max Time of open + metadata define = 0.0635 sec